jw120/fcc-url-shortener/README.md

 ```bash
 npm run lint && npm run compile && npm run test
 ```
-The test needs a postgres instance to be running locally (on the default port 5432) in which it wipes and uses the `testdb` database.
+The test needs a Postgres instance to be running locally (on the default port 5432) in which it wipes and uses the `testdb` database.
 The test creates and closes its own http server instance (on port 8081).

 To start the http server (on port 8085) for browser testing on `http://localhost:8085/`.
-This requires a local Postgres server to be running.

 ```bash
 npm run src-start
 ```
+which also requires the local Postgres server to be running.

 ## 3. Local deploy directory